orchidsoftware/orchid.software/source/en/docs/quickstart.md

 about screens and form elements.
 To select the basic set of functions, we will create a simple utility for sending emails.

-At this stage, it is necessary you have already [installed the framework and the platform](/en/docs/installation), created the database and started the web server.
+At this stage, you must already [installed the framework and the platform](/en/docs/installation), created the database and started the webserver.

 > Before we begin, we highly recommend that you do not copy and paste.
 Typing each section manually will help you to practice and remember.